-- How encode the image?

-- Use 102x128 inputs?
+Use 102x128 inputs?

-- Extract local features: edges, regions of uniform intensity how handle a varying number of features per image?

-Actual Input Encoding Used

-- Encode image in 30x32 pixel intensity values, with one network input per pixel - pixel intensities were linearly scaled from 0 to 255 down to 0 to 1.
-Why? - The 30x32 grid is a coarse resolution summary.
-Coarse pixel intensity is a mean of the corresponding high pixel intensities - reduces computational demands while maintaining sufficient resolution to correctly classify images same as ALVINN except there a represented pixel was chosen randomly for efficiency
+Extract local features: edges, regions of uniform intensity - how handle a varying number of features per image?
+Actual Input Encoding Used Encode image in 30x32 pixel intensity values, one network input per pixel pixel intensities were linearly scaled from 0 to 255 down to 0 to 1.
+Why?

-Output Encoding

-- A single output unit, assigning 0.2, 0.4, 0.6, 0.8 as being left, right, up and straight OR - Have 4 output nodes and choose the highest-valued output as the prediction (1- of-n output encoding)

-Output Encoding Issues

-- Is "left" really closer to "right" then it is to "up"? - 4 outputs gives more degrees of freedom to the network for representing the target function (4x #hidden units instead of 1x) - The difference between the highest valued output and the second highest valued output gives a measure of the confidence in the network prediction
+Coarse Resolution Summary The 30x32 grid is a coarse resolution summary.
+Coarse pixel intensity is a mean of the corresponding high pixel intensities Reduces computational demands while maintaining sufficient resolution to correctly classify images Same as ALVINN except there a represented pixel was chosen randomly for efficiency Output Encoding A single output unit, assigning 0.2, 0.4, 0.6, 0.8 as being left, right, up and straight OR 4 output nodes and choose the highest-valued output as the prediction (1-of-n output encoding) OR 4 separate neural networks with 1 output each 2/24/18 ANN Output Encoding Issues Is "left" really closer to "right" then it is to "up"?
+4 outputs gives more degrees of freedom to the network for representing the target function (4x #hidden units instead of 1x) The difference between the highest valued output and the second highest valued output gives a measure of the confidence in the network prediction Target Values What should the target values be?

-Target Values

-- What should the target values be?

-- Could use <1,0,0,0> but we use

-<0.9,0.1,0.1,0.1> sigmoid units can't

-produce 0 and 1 exactly with finite weights

-so gradient descent will force the weights to

-grow without bound

-Network Graph Structure
+Could use <1,0,0,0> but we use <0.9,0.1,0.1,0.1> sigmoid units can't produce 0 and 1 exactly with finite weights so gradient descent will force the weights to grow without bound Network Graph Structure How many units and how to interconnect?

-- How many units and how to interconnect? - Most common layer units with feedforward connections from every unit in one layer to every unit in the next - The more layers the longer the training time - we choose 1 hidden layer and 1 output layer
+Most common - layer units with feedforward connections from every unit in one layer to every unit in the next.

+The more layers the longer the training time.

+We choose 1 hidden layer and 1 output layer.

 Hidden Units

-- How many hidden units? - 3 units = 90% accuracy, 5 minutes learning time - -30 units = 92% accuracy, 1 hr learning time - In general there is a minimum number of hidden units needed and above that the extra hidden units do not dramatically effect the accuracy, provided cross-validation is used to determine how many gradient descent iterations should be performed, otherwise increasing the number of hidden units often increases the tendency to overfit the training data
+How many hidden units?

+3 units = 90% accuracy, 5 minutes learning time 30 units = 92% accuracy, 1 hr learning time In general there is a minimum number of hidden units needed above that the extra hidden units do not dramatically effect the accuracy, provided cross-validation is used to determine how many gradient descent iterations should be performed, otherwise increasing the number of hidden units often increases the tendency to overfit the training data.
+2/24/18 Other Algorithm Parameters Learning rate, η , 0.3 Momentum, α , 0.3 Lower values produced equivalent generalization but longer training times, if set too high training fails to converge to a network with acceptable error.
+Full gradient descent was used (not the stochastic approximation).
+More Parameters Network weights in the output units were initialized to small random values, but the input unit weights were initialized to zero.
+It yields a more intelligible visualization of the learned weights without noticeable impact on generalization accuracy.
+Still More Parameters The number of training iterations was selected by partitioning the available data into a training set and a separate validation set.
+GD was used to minimize the error over the training set and after every 50 gradient descent steps the network performance was evaluated over the validation set.
-Other Algorithm Parameters

-- Learning rate, η , was set to 0.3 - Momentum, α , was set to 0.3 - Lower values produced equivalent generalization but longer training times, if set too high training fails to converge to a network with acceptable error - Full gradient descent was used (not the stochastic approximation)

-More Parameters

-• Network weights in the output units were initialized to small random values, but the input unit weights were initialized to zero because it yields a more intelligible visualization of the learned weights without noticeable impact on generalization accuracy

-Still More Parameters

-• The number of training iterations was selected by partitioning the available data into a training set and a separate validation set, GD was used to minimize the error over the training set and after every 50 gradient descent steps the network performance was evaluated over the validation set.
 The final reported accuracy was measured over yet a third set of test examples that were not use to influence the training.
 Learned Hidden Representations

-30 × 32 resolution input images
+30×32 resolution input images